mit-pdos/sigmaos/cpython3.11/Doc/c-api/unicode.rst

 File System Encoding
 """"""""""""""""""""

-Functions encoding to and decoding from the :term:`filesystem encoding and error handler` (:pep:`383` and :pep:`529`).
+To encode and decode file names and other environment strings, :c:data:`Py_FileSystemDefaultEncoding` should be used as the encoding, and :c:data:`Py_FileSystemDefaultEncodeErrors` should be used as the error handler (:pep:`383` and :pep:`529`).
 To encode file names to :class:`bytes` during argument parsing, the ``"O&"`` converter should be used, passing :c:func:`PyUnicode_FSConverter` as the conversion function:

 .. c:function:: int PyUnicode_FSConverter(PyObject* obj, void* result)